 INFRAFRONTIER is involved in several integral aspects of ISIDORe.
 Namely, INFRAFRONTIER:

 - Assists in the coordination of transnational access (TNA) activities i.e., coordination of service provision and implementation of a preparedness-driven approach for TNA activities dedicated to non-SARS-CoV-2 epidemic-prone pathogens (WP2)

 - Supports ISIDORe FAIR data management and data services for reuse and reproducibility (WP3)

 - Co-leads the ISIDORe data mobilisation effort (WP3)

 - Co-leads a WP on a ‘multidisciplinary approach for QM, Data, ELSI, training and customer satisfaction measures’ (WP4)

-- Mapping quality criteria and requirements to improve and facilitate biospecimen handling procedures across partners for infectious diseases services (WP4)
+- Collaborates with the mapping of quality criteria and requirements to improve and facilitate biospecimen handling procedures across partners for infectious diseases services (WP4)

 - Leads the effort for ISIDORe service users and service providers feedback assessment i.e., collection of best practices and lessons learnt to improve service provision (WP4)